 - You have been in receipt of one of the following Warwick scholarships throughout your undergraduate course: Warwick Scholars, Multicultural Scholars, Lloyds Scholars.

 How to Apply

 All applicants are advised to read the Guidance Notes for applicants.Link opens in a new window The Guidance Notes provide full details about the required evidence and further information about eligibility for the scheme.

 All required evidence must be provided by the application deadline.
 Applicants must have also applied for admission to the University by this deadline.

-Please do not contact the Doctoral College before this date to enquire about results.
+Please do not contact the Widening Participation and Social Mobility Team before this date to enquire about results.

 Please note: The University's financial support arrangements are specific to a student's academic year of entry.
-Continuing, transferring or repeating students who started a course of study with the University prior to academic year 2022/2023 are not eligible for this scholarship.
+Continuing, transferring or repeating students who started a Masters course with the University prior to academic year 2023/2024 are not eligible for this scholarship.